cuteribs/agent-session-viewer/README.md

 Sessions are stored as `.jsonl` files under `~/.codex/sessions/{year}/{month}/{day}/`.
 The format includes `session_meta` (metadata), `event_msg` (user and agent messages, token counts, task lifecycle), `response_item` (tool calls and outputs), and `turn_context` (model and configuration).
 Token usage is extracted from `token_count` events.

 ### OpenCode
+Sessions are stored in two formats, auto-detected by the viewer:

+- **SQLite DB** (default, current): `~/.local/share/opencode/opencode.db` — the viewer reads session, message, and part tables directly.
+This is the primary mode for recent OpenCode versions.
+- **JSON files** (legacy): `~/.local/share/opencode/storage/` — session metadata in `session/<project>/<id>.json`, per-message JSON in `message/<session_id>/`, and parts in `part/<message_id>/`.

-Sessions are stored as SQLite database files under `~/.config/opencode/sessions/`.
-The viewer reads session metadata, messages, and tool call parts directly from the database.
-Token usage and cost data are extracted per-message for detailed analysis.
+Token usage and cost data are extracted per-message for exact input/output/cache breakdowns.
+Cost is always recalculated from the pricing table (the DB stores `cost=0`).

+**Subagents:** OpenCode child sessions (`parent_id IS NOT NULL` in the DB) are treated as subagents of their parent session.
+They appear in the sidebar expand list and open as full subagent views with four tabs (Timeline, Tree, Charts, Raw).
+The parent session timeline includes synthetic summary entries showing each subagent's effective token usage and cost.

 ## Development